ci-lab-cz/easydock/README.md

 ```

 - (optional) installation of `gnina/smina` is described at https://github.com/gnina/gnina
+- (optional) installation of QVina2 and QVina-W is described at https://github.com/QVina/qvina
 - (optional) installation of Vina-GPU, QVina2-GPU or QVinaW-GPU is described at https://github.com/DeltaGroupNJUPT/Vina-GPU-2.1

 - (recommended) installation of MolGpKa for molecule protonation